Prashanth662/Prashanth662/README.md

 ## 👨‍💻 About Me
 Passionate and curious developer with hands-on experience in **Web Development**.
-I thrive on exploring new technologies and am eager to grow my skills in **PHP, MERN Stack, and Python**.
+I thrive on exploring new technologies and am eager to grow my skills in **PHP, MERN Stack, and Java**.

 ---

 ## 🚀 Key Skills
-- PHP | Python
+- PHP | Java
 - MERN Stack (MongoDB, Express.js, React, Node.js)
 - HTML | CSS | Bootstrap
 - JavaScript | jQuery